Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```

-from the folder frontend-react-js run the command to build
+from the folder frontend-react-js run the command to build:

 ```
 npm run build